yannickmoy/VerifyThis2023/README.md

 To see the solution in Why3, go to subdirectory `challenge1/why3`.
 It contains a likely separation logic description of the input (covering lasso case as well), starting setting up a memory model, but nothing is proven yet.

+## Challenge 2

+To see the starting solution to challenge 2 in SPARK, go to subdirectory `challenge2/spark`.
+Currently, this leads to an internal error when instantiating the container...

+To see the solution in Why3, go to subdirectory `challenge2/why3`.
+The main solution in in the `challenge2.mlw` with hash-consing primitive partially proved.
+The code was modified to use ID instead of addresses, and shortcutting the hash to constant time.
+The `oldversion.mlw` contains an early attempt to model physical equality in Why3.